Madhan-S07/Recipe-Mistral-Ai/README.md

 ## How It Works

-The app takes your input ingredients and sends a prompt to the **Mistral AI** model via Hugging Faceâ€™s inference endpoint.
+The app takes your input ingredients and sends a prompt to the **Mistral AI** model via Hugging Face inference endpoint.
 The model returns a recipe, which is then shown in the UI.

 ## Tech Stack